 Security

-With any technology in a business there is always a need for some level of security.
+With any technology in a business, there is always a need for some level of security.
 This can be as simple as user security levels or access to documents, offices, or your building inside your organization.
 Or, it may be to protect you from outside intruders using a firewall.
-In any case, you will need someone that can plan, administer, and continually secure your property, assets, and data.
+In any case, you will need someone to plan, administer, and continually secure your property, assets, and data.

 SPAM Filtering